Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

 Unfortunately the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/::backdrop" target="_blank">`::backdrop` CSS pseudo-element</a>
 is not supported in every modern browser... ☞ Safari!
 Hello?? ...so we have do a little bit of workaround.

-And of course I hope I don't have to say, that we don't give an orbital-curved fuck on the Internet Explorer, do we?

 ```html
 <div class="m-menu">
     ...